 Western Conference Winner - St Louis Blues (4.33)

-The reigning Stanley Cup holders got our pick to be the team to take the crown in the Western Conference.
+The reigning Stanley Cup holders got our NHL free pick as favourites to take the crown in the Western Conference.
 Despite the fact they’ve looked less than convincing of late and are on a 5-game losing streak, we see them bouncing back.

 The St Louis Blues sit joint-first alongside the Dallas Stars on 74 points.
 The Blues go 32-17-10 for the season outright.

 They’re led in attack by David Perron, who has been excellent all-round, picking up 23 goals and 33 assists for the season outright - team-high stats in both departments.